AlephVault/unity-meetgard-auth/README.md

 5. Account ID type with `string`.
 6. Account Preview Data type: `ExampleAccountPreviewData`.
 7. Account Data type: `ExampleAccountData`.
+8. We'll set this flag (`Mode: Component's game object will serve as offline UI`) to false.
-8. In this case, we'll use regular (non-TMP_) components.
+9. In this case, we'll use regular (non-TMP_) components.

 The generated files will be detailed here and explained one by one but, first, it must be understood that the generated code involves a username/password login.
 Users can later add more complex implementations, however.